 What is an Appraisal?

-An appraisal is basically a way to conduct an unbiased analysis or evaluation of a business, organization, or performance against a given set of standards or criteria.
-Performed by a qualified appraiser, an appraisal is usually done whenever a property or asset is to be sold, and its value needs to be determined, or to establish the tax obligations of a particular business.
+An appraisal is basically a way to conduct an unbiased analysis or evaluation of an asset, a business or organization, or to evaluate a performance against a given set of standards or criteria.
+Performed by a qualified appraiser, an appraisal is usually done whenever a property or asset is to be sold and its value needs to be determined, or to establish the tax obligations of a particular business.

 As for the appraiser, he or she should be designated by the governing body that oversees his practice.
 There are different valuation methods that can be used when appraising property, depending on what the appraiser deems most suitable and applicable.